 Subject Isolation with Depth of Field

-In the above image, the viewer’s eye is easily drawn to the bird perched on the rock without any distraction.
-The 500mm telephoto length and the use of a wide aperture of f4.0 have made it possible to get a nice background blur
+In the image above, the viewer’s eye is easily drawn to the bird perched on the rock without distraction.
+The 500mm telephoto length and the wide aperture of f/4.0 help create a pleasing background blur

 26. Changing Vantage Point